I. Car change color LTO: Introduction

 Be sure to take care of your new paint to make it last longer

-LTO’s price for changing the color of your car can be found under the R.A.
+Change color LTO magkano you may ask?
+For changing the color of your car can be found under the R.A.
 8794, or also known as the road tax.
 This act was enacted by the Philippine government in order to provide adequate maintenance of national and provincial roads through sufficient funding.

 There are plenty of legal steps you need to do in order to change the color of your car